kstrauch94/Elevator-Visualizer/README.md

-multactions : The elevator executed more than one action at the same time point. longmove    : The elevator moved more than 1 floor in one time point. clone       : An elevator is at multiple places at once.
+multactions : The elevator executed more than one action at the same time point. longmove    : The elevator moved more than 1 floor in one time point. clone       : An elevator is at multiple places at once. badreq      : A request directed to a floor that doesnt exist or a deliver request directed to an elevator that doesn't exist.
 ```